 You should choose a child car seat or restraint based on your child’s height or weight.

-There are currently two European standards for child restraint systems.
-These are known as Regulation 44 and Regulation 129 (or i-Size).
+There are two European standards for child restraint systems.
+These are Regulation 44 and Regulation 129 (or i-Size).
 Seats manufactured to either standard will have a label showing a capital ‘E’ in a circle - as shown in the picture.

 If you choose a Regulation 129 (i-Size) child car seat you will need to check that your car is fitted with ISOFIX anchorage points.
 These child car seats are marked with the i-Size symbol which is shown in the picture on the right.
 If you are not sure, check with the manufacturer.

-Regulation 44 seats will be phased out over time and replaced with Regulation 129 seats.
-Until then, seats manufactured to either standard are safe and perfectly legal so long as they are used properly.
+Regulation 129 will replace Regulation 44 seats.
+Until then, seats manufactured to either standard are safe and legal when used properly.

-Regardless of which standard of child car seat you choose, check the label to make sure that it is suitable for your child and only use it in keeping with the manufacturer’s instructions.
+Check the label to make sure it's suitable for your child and only use it in keeping with the manufacturer’s instructions.

 When buying a child restraint, if possible, try it in your car before you buy.
 Not all seats will fit or be suitable for your car.
 If you plan to use your child car seat in more than one car it is important to check that it fits other cars as well.
 Speak to the shop sales adviser who will give you advice and may show you how to fit the restraint correctly.

-ROSPA website has further information and practical tips on choosing and using child car seats.
+ROSPA website has information and tips on choosing and using child car seats.